central college in London BIFM BIFM

 Getting Started

-Contact the college and and meet the course leader to discuss this course in more detail and to find how it fits in with your personal needs and plans.
+Contact the college and meet the course leader to discuss this course in more detail and to find how it fits in with your personal needs and plans.
 All applicants will be interviewed, these may be arranged during a lunch hour or near the end of the day.

 About the College | Business Courses | Computer and IT Courses | English Courses | Contact Us | Resources | Enquiries